This was a long requested feature - and many bloggers added it to their blogs, as soon as the option was presented to us.

 Some blog owners like this feature so much, that they request it to be visible when the blog is opened, in main page view.

-I would like all comments, and the comment form, to be shown underneath the relevant post, automatically, for everyone to read without clicking on the number of comments link.And this is not how embedded comments work.
+And this is not how embedded comments work.I would like all comments, and the comment form, to be shown underneath the relevant post, automatically, for everyone to read without clicking on the number of comments link.

 The embedded comment form was designed to appear at the bottom of the page.
-With both comments and the comment form appearing below each post, the main page view would be unacceptably long and complex.
+With both comments and the comment form appearing below each post, an index page would be unacceptably long and complex.
 And coding for the form would be impossible.

-When you click on the link, you then see the comment entry form itself.
-The form presentation varies according to comment entry style, chosen by the blog owner, and includes the latest comments for the post.
+When you click on an index page comments count link, you then see the comment entry form itself.
+The form presentation varies according to comment entry style, as chosen by the blog owner - and includes the latest comments for the post.

 - The "Embedded below post" form, appearing beneath the individual post.

 If you wish for your readers to have the existing comments, and the comment form, immediately visible under the posts, you can use Jump Break to present an excerpt of each post in main page view.
-This will force your reader to read the complete post in individual post page view, and the existing comments and the comment form will be immediately visible.
+This will force your reader to read the complete post in individual post page view - and the existing comments and the comment form will be immediately visible.